christoffer/readmill-java-wrapper/README.md

  */
 wrapper.exchangeCodeForToken(myCode);

+/*
-/* Start building a request by calling wrapper.get(<base path>).
+ * Start building a request by calling wrapper.get(<base path>).
+The base path
- * The base path is the path of the request (without the leading version: /v2 !).
+ * is the path of the request (without the leading version: /v2 !).
+You can
- * You can also use .post(), .delete(), .put() or .head() for endpoints with other HTTP verbs.
+ * also use .post(), .delete(), .put() or .head() for endpoints with other HTTP
+ * verbs.
  */

 RequestBuilder builder = wrapper.get("/me");

+/*
-/* Finish building a request by calling .json().
-This sends the request to the server
+ * Finish building a request by calling .json().
+This sends the request to the
- * and parses the result as a JSON object.
+ * server and parses the result as a JSON object.
+ *
- * All responses from Readmill are wrapped in a key that determines the type of the object.
+ * All responses from Readmill are wrapped in a key that determines the type of
- * For example, the /me endpoint returns a user (the user for the current token), and the json
+ * the object.
+For example, the /me endpoint returns a user (the user for the
+ * current token), and the json then loooks like this:
+ *
- * then loooks like this: { "user": { <the actual user data> } }
+ * { "user": { <the actual user data> } }
+ *
- * If you pass in a string the the .json() call, the wrapper will unwrap the response and return the
+ * If you pass in a string the the .json() call, the wrapper will unwrap the
- * actual user data directly.
+ * response and return the actual user data directly.
  */

 JSONObject me = builder.json("user");

+/*
-/* For more fluent request building you can of course skip assigning a RequestBuilder and go
+ * For more fluent request building you can of course skip assigning a
- * directly from the wrapper .get() to the .json() call:
+ * RequestBuilder and go directly from the wrapper .get() to the .json() call:
  * JSONObject me = wrapper.get("/me").json("user");
+ *

- * RequestBuilders are chainable, so you can construct complex queries by chaining on multiple parameter
+ * RequestBuilders are chainable, so you can construct complex queries by
- * setters in a row, and then finalize the request by calling .json().
+ * chaining on multiple parameter setters in a row, and then finalize the
+ * request by calling .json().
  */

 builder = wrapper.get("/users/" + me.getInt("id") + "/readings");

 builder = builder.order("created_at").from("2012-08-20T13:37:00Z").count(50);

+/*
-/* The Readmill API is consistent about wrapping objects under their type, even for collections.
+ * The Readmill API is consistent about wrapping objects under their type,
- * All collections are wrapped under the key: "items", and each object in the collection is individually.
+ * even for collections.
+All collections are wrapped under the key: "items",
- * wrapped by its type.
+ * and each object in the collection is individually wrapped by its type.
+ *
  * For example:
  * {
  *  "items": [ { "reading" { <reading data> } }, ... ]